The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE

 The question of the ultimate fate of satellite galaxies requires considering not only those that survive to the present day, but also those that have been fully disrupted.
 In this work, we investigate the relationship between subhalo mass loss and stellar mass loss for satellites in the \colibre L200m6 simulation.
 Due to the advantages of the \hbth algorithm, we have access to trace the full mass evolution history of each subhalo across cosmic time, including those that got lost before $z=0$.

-Fig.~\ref{fig:tidaltrack} presents the median tidal tracks, defined as the relation between the fraction remaining of subhalo mass and that of stellar mass throughout the satellites’ evolutionary history.
+Fig.~\ref{fig:tidaltrack} presents the median tidal tracks, defined as the relation between the fraction remaining of total bound mass and that of stellar mass throughout the satellites’ evolutionary history.
 To compute these population-wide statistics and avoid biasing the results towards subhaloes that are sampled by more snapshots, we employ a two-step binning procedure.
-First, the evolutionary track of each individual subhalo is binned into logarithmic $f_{\rm sub}$ bins, and the median $f_{*}$ is calculated within each bin for that specific subhalo.
-This ensures that a single subhalo contributes at most one representative data point to any given $f_{\rm sub}$ bin, regardless of the number of snapshots it spends in that mass loss phase.
+First, the evolutionary track of each individual subhalo is binned into logarithmic $f_{\rm tot}$ bins, and the median $f_{*}$ is calculated within each bin for that specific subhalo.
+This ensures that a single subhalo contributes at most one representative data point to any given $f_{\rm tot}$ bin, regardless of the number of snapshots it spends in that mass loss phase.
 Second, we aggregate these subhalo-specific medians across the entire population.
-For each global $f_{\rm sub}$ bin, we then calculate the 16th, 50th (median), and 84th percentiles from all subhaloes that pass through that bin.
+For each global $f_{\rm tot}$ bin, we then calculate the 16th, 50th (median), and 84th percentiles from all subhaloes that pass through that bin.
 The subhalo population is divided into the resolved and lost groups.
-Overall, the $f_{*}$–$f_{\rm{sub}}$ distributions of both populations largely overlap and follow a consistent trend that can be described by a unified empirical relation.
+Overall, the $f_{*}$–$f_{\rm tot}$ distributions of both populations largely overlap and follow a consistent trend that can be described by a unified empirical relation.
+Notably, the scatter in $f_*$ noticeably increases toward lower $f_{\rm tot}$ values.
+This widening distribution physically reflects the intrinsic dispersion in the late-phase stripping efficiency among individual satellites, which is regulated by our model's slope parameter $b$.
 Building upon the \citetalias{Smith2016} model, we adopt a modified and more flexible functional form to describe the stellar mass evolution of satellites across their entire history: